-Welcome to NZ Fishing World’s EPIC How-to guide for 2016.
-You'll find a summary of every technique, for every fish.
-It’s literally everything you need to know to catch New Zealand’s favourite fish
+Welcome to NZ Fishing World’s How-to guide updated for 2019.
+You'll find a summary of pretty much every technique, for every fish.
+It’s literally all you need to know to catch New Zealand’s favourite fish.

 Fishing with bait

-The basic rig has a short trace with the sinker hard against the hook.
+The basic rig, as per the Illustration, has a short trace with the sinker hard against the hook.
 It is used mainly for casting baits (sometimes with no sinker) into a berley trail on a reef.
 It can also be used in deeper water.

 Whole pilchard – Head first